grey-lock/TrackBeer/spec.md

   - Users can signup/signout & login/logout.
 - [x] Ensure that users can't modify content created by other users
   - Only a logged in user can modify their own content.
 They can view other beers submitted but cannot edit, update, or delete them.
-- [ ] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
+- [x] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
+  - Users can add, remove, edit, and view beers that they create
 - [x] Include user input validations
   - Users must enter a unique email, unique username, and a password of length > 6
 - [x] Display validation failures to user with error message (example form URL e.g. /posts/new)
   - Users must include a name for both beer_name and brewery_name
-- [ ] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
+- [x] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
+  - Description, and install instructions done.

 Confirm
 - [x] You have a large number of small Git commits